Last Updated: December 13, 2024

 One of the standard Microsoft Project new project templates has been a residential move project.
 During one move from Atlanta to Tampa, I was on a tight schedule and decided to open the template and plan the move in detail.
 For the first time, I lived in 13 cities and towns and have moved many times; the move went extremely well.

-For example, in two weeks, I closed on a house I sold in Atlanta and closed on a home I purchased in Tampa a couple of days later.
+For example, in just two weeks, I closed on a house I sold in Atlanta and closed on a home I purchased in Tampa a couple of days later.
 I switched over all the utilities and completed all the other move-related activities, like a change of address.
-I painted the interior of my new home and had hardwoods installed downstairs and carpets installed upstairs.
+I painted the entire interior of our home, and hardwoods were installed downstairs, as well as carpets on the stairs and top floor of the house, which included three bedrooms and two baths.
 All of the plumbing and lighting fixtures in the house were replaced.
 Exterior repairs were made to all of the first-floor windows.
-All of my belongings were trucked to Tampa, and everything was unpacked and put in its place except the contents of three boxes.
+All of my belongings were packed and then trucked to Tampa, and everything was unpacked and put in its place except the contents of three boxes.
 The garage was organized, and I could park both cars in the garage.
-My wife and I also took four business trips during this home move.
+My wife and I also took four business trips during this two-week home move project.

 If you want to peek at this home move template, select File, New, and then search for home move.
 Click the Home move plan template and then click on the Create icon.
 This will download and open the template in Microsoft Project.